-Staff at a Sydney aquarium have said their first same-sex penguin couple are “absolute naturals” at parenting as they raise a foster egg.
+Staff at a Sydney aquarium have said their first gay penguins are “absolute naturals” at parenting together as they raise a foster egg.

-Sphen and Magic — known as Sphengic — are two gentoo penguins at the Sea Life Aquarium in Sydney
+Sphen and Magic — known by their couple name Sphengic — are two gentoo penguins at the Sea Life Aquarium in Sydney

 According to staff, the pair developed a strong bond and became inseparable ahead of breeding season.